GridTools/gt4py/docs/functional/architecture/0007-Fencil-Processors.md

 The backend registry was deleted and replaced by calling the function instead of passing the string key to `execute_fencil`.
 The previous de-facto concept of backend (any function that takes a fencil) has been split into two types of `fencil_processors`, `fencil_executors` and `fencil_formatters`.
 Care was taken to not complicate applying either of those to a fencil.

+In contrast to "backend" we can clearly define a **fencil processor**: Any function that takes an IteratorIR representation of a fencil as a parameter along with all the inputs needed to call the fencil is a **fencil processor**.
+What kind of processor depends on the behaviour of that function.

 This was done to

 1. Give a single semantic meaning to calling a `@fendef` decorated function or FieldView program: executing the fencil.